emilianoeloi/Redux/README.md

 5) Writing a counter reducer with tests

-6) Store methods getstate dispatch and subscribe
+6) Store methods getState dispatch and subscribe x
 7) Implementing store from scratch

 8) React counter example